 So you have pain triceps biceps pitching/throwing and it has more than likely been hurting for a while.
 You are searching the web for answers because you need this pain to go away so you can get back to business.
 I get it!
 I was you in my career.

 When I had pain triceps biceps pitching/throwing and I couldn’t find the answers to a quick fix of the problem, I just looked for ways to hide the pain.
-I was taking Advil almost everyday and I started to have to take tons more of it because the pain was getting worse.
+I was taking Advil almost every day and I started to have to take tons more of it because the pain was getting worse.
 The pain first started in my elbow and then it moved up my bicep into my shoulder.

-It got so bad that I had to take the maximum dose of pain killers, along with icy hot, and in between innings I had to hit my arm, so I would feel the pain of the hit and not the pain coming from my throbbing arm.
+It got so bad that I had to take the maximum dose of painkillers, along with icy hot, and in between innings I had to hit my arm, so I would feel the pain of the hit and not the pain coming from my throbbing arm.
 This was the day that my rotator cuff tore and my career completely stopped.
 I was shocked and depressed at this time in my life because I had let the pain get so bad, that it almost ended my career.

 How to Remove Pain Triceps Biceps Pitching/Throwing

-I am writing this article here to help you because I wish someone would have helped me at that point in my pitching career when the pain triceps biceps pitching/throwing first started.
+I am writing this article here to help you because I wish someone would have helped me at that point in my pitching career when the pain in my triceps and biceps pitching/throwing first started.
 If you have pain in your lower, or upper bicep, or your lower or upper tricep and maybe even in the back or front of your upper forearm, you are overusing and abusing your arm.
 If you have anyone or all of these pains, then you need to stop and listen to your body.

 Why the Pain Triceps Biceps Pitching/Throwing?

 Here is a list of possible reasons you have pain in your arm.